rust-lang/book/nostarch/chapter08.md

 let hello = String::from("Hola");
 ```

-Storing greetings in different languages in strings
+Listing 8-14: Storing greetings in different languages in strings

 All of these are valid `String` values.